 - How do forests benefit Canadians?

-- How does the forest industry contribute to the economy?
+- How does the forest industry contribute to Canada's economy?

 - How is the forest industry changing?

 Sources and information